 - If applicable, the agreement must specify how to deal with subject confidentiality issues.

 - Point 4 on secondary and derived data redistribution is contentious - and careful consideration should be taken to include this or not.

 - Related to point 4, you could specify how credits and acknowledgements are to be handled.
 For instance, if someone uses a template that was built by a researcher or group of researchers who used your data, do you want to be acknowledged as well.

 Data user agreement for accessing identifiable human data¶

 I request access to the data collected in the digital repository of the <DEPARTMENT>, part of the <INSTITUTION>, established at <CITY>, <COUNTRY> (hereinafter referred to as the <INSTITUTION SHORTNAME>).

 By accepting this agreement, I become the data controller (as defined under the GDPR) of the data that I have access to, and am responsible that I access these data under the following terms:

 - I will comply with all relevant rules and regulations imposed by my institution and my government.
-This agreement never has prevalence over existing general data protection regulations that are applicable in my country.
+Rules established in this agreement thus take place in addition to existing general data protection regulations that are applicable in my country.

 - I will not attempt to establish or retrieve the identity of the study participants.
 I will not link these data to any other database in a way that could provide identifying information.
 I shall not request the pseudonymisation key that would link these data to an individual’s personal information, nor will I accept any additional information about individual participants under this Data Use Agreement.